mahfuz22b/CV/README.md

-# CV this is the first HTML project that I a gonna try.
+# CV this is the first HTML project that I am gonna try.